Cold Floors in Winter? The R-Value Guide

 The R-value quantifies a material’s resistance to heat flow, also known as thermal resistance.
 A higher R-value indicates superior insulation performance.

 Think of R-value like a winter coat.
-A heavier parka keeps you warmer than a light windbreaker during the winter, and a similar principle applies to your floors.
-Standard plastic sheets won’t protect against a cold basement subfloor any more than a windbreaker works during a blizzard.
+A well-insulated parka keeps you warmer than a basic windbreaker, and the same principle applies to your floors.
+Standard plastic sheets won’t protect against a cold basement subfloor any more than a windbreaker would in a blizzard.

-Premium underlayments achieve high R-values through engineered density and cellular structure rather than thickness alone.
-This design protects your floor’s locking system and maintains warranty compliance, delivering superior thermal performance.
+Like a well-designed winter coat, premium underlayments achieve high R-values through engineered density and cellular structure—not thickness alone.
+This design protects your floor’s locking system, maintains warranty compliance, and delivers superior thermal performance.

 What is the R-Rating on Insulation?